Finding interest in technical exercises

 This includes exercises made from parts of a song, and in particularly difficult cases it can be taken to a much smaller scale.
 You could start with clapping the rhythm, then learn the fingerings and breath pressures later.

 One way of approaching an instrument is to learn only what you need to play one song.
-But, if this is done, there are many note transitions and other things that are not being practised.
+But, if this is done, there are many note transitions that are not being practised.

-The point of exercises like scales, arpeggios, and intervals is to exhaustively learn the instrument: to learn every single possible note transition, and develop subconscious association between notes that are often played together.
+The point of exercises like scales, arpeggios, and intervals is to exhaustively learn the instrument: to learn every single possible note transition, and learn which notes are often played together.

-It's important to match exercise to your level, as for a total beginner eager to learn to play some songs, being expected to learn a huge collection of scales would probably be off-putting.
-The best kind of exercises in this case are probably just the kind made from parts of songs.
+It really depends on where you are in your music journey.
+For instance, if you're a total beginner eager to learn to play some songs, being expected to learn a huge collection of scales would probably be off-putting.

 Other tips